yasoob/personal_blog/content/posts/nike-run-club-data-visualization.md

 date: 2019-05-01T00:00:00-00:00
 draft: false
 categories: ["running", "programming"]
+teaser: "I have been using Nike Run Club for years.
+I liked using it but was super unhappy with the fact that I wasn't officially allowed to export my data.
+I went ahead and reversed their API.
+Learn about how you too can extract your data from NRC."
 ---

 Hi lovely people! :wave: Most people who know me in person know that I love running.
 I try to run at least twice a week.
 I properly started running in May 2017 and have been running more or less consistently since then.
 I have been using the Nike Run Club app to log all of my run data.
 When I started using it I had no idea that I was getting sucked into a walled garden and there was no official way to move my data out of the Nike ecosystem.